Deutschendorf Origin Story

 The official appears to get Augustine's last name slightly wrong: Kannig instead of the correct Kanitz.
 He also gets her place of death wrong.
 I know Augustine died in Rosenberg, not Kanitzken, because I have a very clear record of that which you can see at the bottom of Augustine's page.

 But notice that this official mentions the far-away, tiny village of Kanitzken, Kreis Marienwerder very specifically.
 That's far too specific and unlikely to be a total mistake.
-No one in Königsberg would know that this tiny village even existed.
+It seems unlikely that many residents of Königsberg would even know of this tiny village.
 Therefore, I strongly suspect that some information was slightly mangled between this official and whoever was providing him with the family background information to be recorded in this document.
-I strongly suspect Augustine Kanitz was born in, rather than died in, Kanitzken.
+I suspect Augustine Kanitz may have been born in, rather than died in, Kanitzken.

 That suspicion led me to search for records of Augustine or her father Carl Kanitz in or around Kantizken in years prior.
 I presumed her birth record could be found there.
 It turns out that Kanitzken was another one of those villages that was so small that it didn't have a church of its own.
 The nearest Protestant church was in the neighboring town of Groß Nebrau.
 I scoured the church records of Groß Nebrau, but found no records of any Kantizes there at all.